bablokb/circuitpython-vameter/README.md

 ![](doc/hardware.jpg)

 On the left edge: the MCU, a RP2040-Qt-Trinkey.
 The INA219 is left to the barrel-jack on the upper-left side of the breadboard.
+On the top edge of the image is a load-resistor.
+In real applications this resistor is replaced by the load you want to measure.

 The mini-oled with 128x64 pixels is in the middle, on the right is a MPR121-based keypad with 12 keys.
 A template for the key-mapping is in